internetarchive/dweb-mirror/README.md

 ## Administration

-Administration is carried out through the same User Interface as browsing.
+Administration is carried out mostly through the same User Interface as browsing.

-Access [http://localhost:4244/local] to see a display of local content, this interface is under development and various admin tools will be added here.
+Access [http://localhost:4244/local](http://localhost:4244/local) to see a display of local content, this interface is under development and various admin tools will be added here.
+Unless your box has been configured differently this should also be the page you get at [http://box.lan:4244/local](http://box.lan:4244/local).
-*At some point this will become the default page*.

-Access [http://localhost:4244] to get the Internet Archive main interface if connected to the net.
+Access [http://localhost:4244/home](http://localhost:4244/home) to get the Internet Archive main interface if connected to the net.

 While viewing an item or collection, the "Crawl" button in the top bar indicates whether the item is being crawled or not.
 Clicking it will cycle